A Survey on Transformer Compression: Conclusions and Future Directions

-\textbf{Efficient architectures beyond Transformer.} In real-world applications, the input context for a transformer architecture can extend to an extremely long length, encompassing sequence texts (e.g., a book with hundreds of thousands of words) in NLP or high-resolution images in CV.
-The vanilla attention mechanism exhibits quadratic complexity \wrt the length of the input sequence, posing a significant computational challenge for long-sequence inputs.
+\textbf{Efficient architectures beyond Transformer.} In real-world applications, the input context for a Transformer architecture can be extremely long, encompassing sequence texts (e.g., a book with hundreds of thousands of words) in NLP or high-resolution images in CV.
+The vanilla attention mechanism exhibits quadratic complexity regarding the length of the input sequence, posing a significant computational challenge for long-sequence inputs.
 Numerous studies have addressed this issue by mitigating the computational cost of attention, employing techniques such as sparse attention, local attention, \etc (See Section \ref{sec:effi}).
 However, these attention compression strategies often compromise the representation ability, leading to diminished performance.

 Emerging architectures such as RWKV~\cite{peng2023rwkv} and RetNet~\cite{sun2023retentive} adopt a recursive output generation akin to RNNs, effectively reducing computational complexity to $\O(N)$.
 This development holds promise for further exploration in the quest for more efficient models.
-For computer vision tasks, even a pure MLP architecture without attention module can achieve SOTA performance~\cite{tolstikhin2021mlp,chen2021cyclemlp,tang2022image,touvron2022resmlp,guo2022hire}.
-Beyond the widely used Transformer architecture, it is promising to explore new efficient architecture by carefully investigating their efficiency, generalization and scaling ability.
+For computer vision tasks, even a pure MLP architecture without an attention module can achieve SOTA performance~\cite{tolstikhin2021mlp,chen2021cyclemlp,tang2022image,touvron2022resmlp,guo2022hire}.
+Beyond the widely used Transformer architecture, it is promising to explore new efficient architectures by carefully investigating their efficiency, generalization and scalability.

 { }

 \end{CJK}